 Father's Day and my husband's birthday are tricky holidays for me.
-He already has whatever he wants and if not, I'd usually rather he pick it out so he gets what he wants!
+He already has whatever he wants.
+If not, I'd usually rather he pick it out so he gets what he wants!
 We've done some DIY gifts in the past but they have just been made for the sake of making them, and not always the most useful items.
 But this time, I thought I had an idea for a DIY gift that he would really use!
 Coffee and espresso mugs!
-He drinks both so I have both for him
+He drinks both so I have both for him!

-Ladybug isn't exactly producing artwork that is recognizable and while it would be totally fine to just let her doodle, I thought we would try tape resist as a way to make it hers but also leave a clean design behind.
-It took three tries but I finally found a method I liked…and then I totally ruined them…
+At the time, Ladybug wasn't exactly producing recognizable artwork.
+While it would be totally fine to just let her doodle, I thought we would try tape resist as a way to make it hers, but also leave a clean design behind.
+It took three tries but I finally found a method I liked.
+And then I totally ruined them…

 As usual, I attempted this first on my own during naptime.
-I tried laying on some cut up pieces of painters tape on a coffee mug in the shape of #1 Dad and a Heart, then colored over it with sharpies.
-I was a little surprised that the markers bled a little under the painters tape.
-I don't mind the look of it but it was unexpected and I wanted to share that in case that would matter to anyone else.
+I placed cut up pieces of painter's tape on a coffee mug in the shape of #1 Dad and a heart, and then colored over it with Sharpies.
+I was a little surprised that the markers bled a little under the painter's tape.
+I don't mind the look of it, but it was unexpected and I wanted to share that in case it matters to anyone else.

 Next onto scotch tape.
 Here is a suggestion- if you are going to make a shape that is wider than one piece of tape, overlap the pieces of tape first then cut it out as one big piece, rather than trying to fit it together one piece of tape at a time.
-But the scotch tape rippled a little along the edges where it conformed the bend of the mug and when I removed the tape the color bled there too.
+But the scotch tape rippled a little along the edges where it conformed the bend of the mug.
+When I removed the tape the color bled there too.

 I did think of a way to get the kids involved in the mean time, and Ladybug was totally on board with this little task.
 We made “Hands off Daddy's Coffee!” saucers for the espresso cups.
 We started by tracing each kid's hand, then I cut it out, traced carefully on the saucer then we both did a little of the coloring…but it was mostly me again.